-A set of WAN routers has been validated to work properly with the RingCentral VoIP service.
-The list of recommended routers that have been tested can be found at: ringcentral.com/support/qos-router.html
+A set of SMB class WAN routers has been validated to work properly with the RingCentral VoIP service.
+The list of routers that have been tested can be found at: ringcentral.com/support/qos-router.html

-For the reliable transport of media traffic, User routers must support and enable traffic prioritization: routers need to be configured such that VoIP and video traffic are handled with Expedited Forwarding (EF) DSCP 46.QoS / Bandwidth Management
+To ensure reliable media traffic transport through the local network to and from all RingCentral endpoints, routers must support and enable traffic prioritization: routers need to be configured such that VoIP and video traffic are handled with Expedited Forwarding (EF) DSCP 46.QoS / Bandwidth Management

 It is advised to set a minimum guaranteed bandwidth in accordance with the maximum number of expected phone and video calls.
-The required bandwidth and network link capacities can be calculated according to the procedure provided in RingCentral Network Requirements and Recommendations - Expanded version
+The required bandwidth and network link capacities can be calculated according to the procedure provided on the Expanded Version of RingCentral Network Requirements and Recommendations